RentraRentra

 Whatever you choose, make the decision based on math and honest self-assessment, not on assumptions about what "real" investors do.

-Rentra gives you the tools to self-manage efficiently: automated rent collection, maintenance tracking, and AI-powered tenant communication—all for $5/property/month.
+Rentra gives you the tools to self-manage efficiently: automated rent collection, maintenance tracking, and AI-powered tenant communication—all for $5/unit/month with a $25 monthly minimum.
 See how it works.